genixpro/kwola/README.md

 `[user@localhost]$ python3 setup.py develop`

 Install babel-cli globally.
-This makes it easier for the code to access.
+This makes it easier for the code to access the babel binary.

 `[user@localhost]$ npm install @babel/cli -g`